Skip to content

 Day 8: Arasahiyama

 Arashimaya’s bamboo forest is another popular sight for its thick bamboo dappled in ethereal light.
-Escaping the other day-trippers, you’ll take a rickshaw ride through quiet backstreets and stop at Daikakuji Temple with its beautiful lake fringed by cherry trees.
+Escape the other day-trippers and enjoy a rickshaw ride through quiet backstreets and stop at Daikakuji Temple with its beautiful lake fringed by cherry trees.

 Kyoto (The Celestine Kyoto Gion or similar)